shenef/Boktai-Speedrunning/src/shinbok/any.md

 You can reach the moving platform without using another ![][icon_banana]banana, so wait until you've reached the other side before using another one.

-Then proceed in the ↖️ direction twice (watch out for the centripede), then ↙️ twice and ↖️ again to go outside.
+Then proceed in the ↖️ direction twice (watch out for the centipede), then ↙️ twice and ↖️ again to go outside.

 Use the grown plant as a shortcut, stay on the left to prevent the bulb from exploding.
 Take the ↘️ and ↗️ paths to go back inside the tree.